 Students can earn academic credit in their major if they meet department eligibility requirements.
 Students also have the option to enroll in the zero credit UNIV 395/Internship Experience course as an undergraduate or post-graduate.
 The guidelines below outline the process and requirements that are followed by students enrolling in an internship course.
+The internship must:

 - Requires completion of a minimum amount of on-site work hours.